gisaia/aias/README.md

-# aeoprs
+# ARLAS EO Product Registration Services

-ARLAS EO Product Registration Services
+ARLAS EO Product Registration Services offers registration services for Spatio-temporal assets.
+It manages Items as well as Assets (e.g. raster files, cogs, etc.).

 ## Data model

-The AEOPRS Model is based in the STAC specifications.
+The AEOPRS Model is based on the STAC specifications.
 It supports the folling extensions:
 - view
 - storage
 - eo